graphql/graphql-spec/spec/Section 7 -- Response.md

 validation error, this entry must not be present.

 When the response of the GraphQL operation is an event stream, the first value will be the initial response.
-All subsequent values may contain `label` and `path` entries.
-These two entries are used by clients to identify the `@defer` or `@stream` directive from the GraphQL operation that triggered this value to be returned by the event stream.
+All subsequent values may contain an `incremental` entry, containing a list of Defer or Stream responses.

+The `label` and `path` entries on Defer and Stream responses are used by clients to identify the `@defer` or `@stream` directive from the GraphQL operation that triggered this response to be included in an `incremental` entry on a value returned by the event stream.
 When a label is provided, the combination of these two entries will be unique across all values returned by the event stream.

 If the response of the GraphQL operation is an event stream, each response map must contain an entry with key `hasNext`.
 The value of this entry is `true` for